osmbe/working-group-bylaws/minutes/2020-10-16 - board meeting.md

 - software development is by default paid
 - thinking through processes is for free by default; unless it becomes more than a day of work

-Open questions (discuss with Dries):
+Open questions (discuss with Dries/OpenKnowledge Belgium):
 - can we pay for this kind of work?
 Probably through SmartBe or if people can invoice themselves, or perhaps an actual work contract
 - can we pay for  travel costs etc.?
 - do we need to advertise that this is possible? > perhaps only after we tried this out